CPA Exam & Licensure Center

 Our advice?
 Talk to those who have taken the exam and research which study programs might work best for you.
 If you decide to purchase a review course, check with your university, employer and state board to see if they offer course discounts or scholarships.

 It’s a good idea to get a high-level of understanding of the exam before you begin studying.
 Start by learning the basics about how it’s structured.
 If you’ve already done that, you’ll know the exam is given in four sections — Auditing & Attestation (AUD), Business Environment & Concepts (BEC), Financial Accounting & Reporting (FAR) and Regulation (REG).
-To learn more about those sections and on what you’ll be tested, Content Specification Outlines can help.
+To learn more about those sections and on what you’ll be tested, the Exam Blueprints can help.
 For a deeper dive into the CPA Exam, including how the 18-month test-taking process works, check out the 2016 CPA Exam digital brochure.
 Of course, the exam is regularly updated to stay current with real-world accounting practices and policies.
-In addition, the AICPA conducted a comprehensive research project throughout 2015 to ensure that the exam remains relevant to the current marketplace.
-If you’re planning to take the exam after 2016, you’ll want to learn more about the next version of the CPA Exam, which launches in April 2017.

 The AUD section covers the audit process, generally accepted auditing standards and other standards related to attest engagements, as well as the skills needed to apply that knowledge.

 • You’ll have 4 hours to take it.

 BEC covers knowledge of general business — the things you should know to fully understand business transactions and their accounting implications.